danielrosehill/AI-Generated-Project-Starters/README.md

 Frequently the differences in response can be quite significant.
 Different LLMs might recommend completely different approaches for achieving the same aim.

+At the time of setting up this repository (December 10th, 2024), my favorite LLMs for code generation are Qwen Coder 2.5 32B (which can be accessed for free via Hugging Face) and Deepseek Coder.
+However, at this relatively early stage in the exciting evolution of AII remain fairly unattached to anyone, vendor or model, and my usual strategy is to try out many of them with different parameter settings until I find one that does a reasonably good job at the use case I'm trying to execute on.

 ## Parameter Recording

 Because the capabilities of large language models are so fast evolving, in addition to the prompts and outputs, wherever possible, I'll create a parameters file within the project folder in which I note the details such as the model used, and occasionally I'll also note the system instruction, as well as the temperature and top-P setting used.

 ## Prompt Creation Process

  Sometimes, when writing prompts for code generation I go through several iterations.

  Frequently I will dictate the first prompt so it is quite open-ended and loose.

  Then, I'll use an LLM to organize the prompt textually with the instruction that it should optimize the prompt for code generation in an LLM specifically.

  In instances where both prompts are recorded - that is both the dictated prompt and the refined prompt - I'll include both (because sometimes the refined prompt is missing details or could be improved upon in its refinement.)

 ---